 On any given issue, we may succeed or we may fail.
 We may find that our point is accepted by the powers that be, or we may find that it is rejected.
 We may find ourselves living with an uncomfortable compromise, or we may find ourselves stuck with situations that cause us great grief.
 When we care deeply, anything less than the success of what we have been called to do hurts us personally.

 With whom do we share these risks and this pain?
 We share them with our opponents in the conflict.
 Those who don’t care—those who don’t strive—don’t suffer this kind of disappointment.
-If nothing else, in our victories, our hearts should go out to our opponents who tried so hard and cared so much.
-In our defeats, we should be able to sympathize with the apparent victors, knowing that no success is so complete that it will last forever, or so perfect that we aren’t at risk of arrogance in our celebration.
-It’s our opponents, those who also care deeply, who are closest to us, not those who pass by and don’t care at all.
+Our hearts should go out to our opponents who try so hard and care so much.
+In our defeats, we should be able to sympathize with the apparent victors, knowing that no success is so complete that it will last forever.
+It’s our opponents, those who also care deeply, who are closest to us, not those who pass by without caring at all.

 The point of our conflict is not to win it, but to demonstrate the way we live as Christians through it.
 It is our golden opportunity to learn to love better, to grow into the kind of love that Jesus showed.

 We’re called to continue to live in conflict, to live in tension with those who are called to different perspectives and different ministries from our own.
 This doesn’t mean that we advocate for our own calling any less strongly.
 It does mean that we need to recognize the conflict as a gift of God, and as a challenge that enables us to grow in love, if and when we choose to respond to it appropriately.

 May the Holy Spirit grant us the power and the judgment to live our own callings with courage, and to continue to grow in Christ-like love in and through our conflicts.Download PDF